RatInABox-Lab/RatInABox/README.md

 ### (ii) `Agent` features

 #### Random motion model
+By defaut the `Agent` follows a random motion policy.
 Random motion is stochastic but smooth.
 The speed (and rotational speed, if in 2D) of an Agent take constrained random walks governed by Ornstein-Uhlenbeck processes.
 You can change the means, variance and coherence times of these processes to control the shape of the trajectory.
 Default parameters are fit to real rat locomotion data from Sargolini et al. (2006):

 <img src=".images/readme/riab_vs_sargolini.gif" width=500>